siddhi47/linear-programming-package/README.md

 <h1>SmartSolver</h1>
 The SmartSolver class to solve linear programming problems.
 The underlying library of SmartSolver is an R based linear programming solver called 'lpSolve'.
-The R program is called by the ExtensoSolver to solve a linear program.
+The R program is called by the SmartSolver to solve a linear program.

 The maximization and minimization problems are pretty straight forward.
 However, the user has additional facility to use tackle with infeasible as well as unbounded solution.